FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/rain-editor/Rain Editor.rst

 .. image:: ../../img/Rain-Editor/rained014.png

-The plugin requests the directory where the NEXRAD data is stored.
+The Plugin requests the directory where the NEXRAD data is stored.

 3. Navigate to the correct directory and click Select Folder.